Rinus van de velde

 1983 - Leuven

-Rinus Van de Velde studied Liberal Arts at Sint Lucas Antwerp.
+Rinus Van de Velde studied Fine Arts at Sint Lucas Antwerp.
 Van de Velde draws monumental drawings, usually with charcoal, based on found photos or photos of self-built and staged scenes.
 Raymond van het Groenewoud used a work by him for the cover of his CD 'The last ride'.

 He exhibited at Beaufort 2015, among others.
 His work was in the spring of 2016 in S.M.A.K. can be seen with a solo exhibition Donogoo Tonka with six monumental charcoal drawings.